Valaa-Technologies/valaa-vault/packages/prophet/README.md

 This package also extends command/truth event semantics defined in
 @valos/raem with the concepts of restricted and universal commands.

-This package also provides various Prophet component javascript implementations which can be used to implement the full valaa application stream gateway inside a client browser.
+This package also provides various Prophet component JavaScript implementations which can be used to implement the full valos application stream gateway inside a client browser.
 Some of the components generalize to non-browser contexts, some are fully browser specific.

 - depends: `@valos/script`, `IndexedDB`, `AWS IoT/S3/DynamoDB`
 - exports: `FalseProphet`, `PartitionConnection`, `ProphetContentAPI`
-- ValaaSpace: `Relatable`, `Entity`, `Media`, `Relation`,
+- valospace: `Relatable`, `Entity`, `Media`, `Relation`,
 - concepts: `ACID`, `authorities`, `pub-sub`, `offline readiness`

 ### 1.1.
 Note on naming and of the importance of history